Semalar

 Semalar is a village settlement nearby Butwal in Rupandehi District in Lumbini Province of southern Nepal.
 At the time of the 1991 Nepal census it had a population of 8,636 people living in 1,124 individual households.
+Here is a Shiv temple more than hundred years old located at btl 16 narainapur village and newly made mini phewa Tal, you can ride small boat.